 2. All URLs in the sitemap must belong to the same domain.

 3. Sitemap cannot be larger than 10 MB in file size and can have a maximum of 50,000 URLs.
 If the points mentioned are not followed, and a website contains more URLs or larger file size, a sitemap index should be created.
 The sitemap index file can contain up to 1000 sitemaps and up to 10 MB of file size.

 Note: Note that if the files are larger, use gzip compression.

 In general, the points that should be considered in the site map are mentioned below:

 Sitemap file size:

 As we have mentioned before, the sitemap file should not contain more than 50,000 URLs, and the size of this file should not be more than 10 MB.
 If you have more than 5000 URLs, the sitemap index file should be used.

 The sitemap protocol format consists of XML tags.
 All data values in a sitemap must use entity-escaped characters in the URL.

-The sitemap file that is placed in the directory, only has the ability to show the URLs in which the directory or their subdirectories are located.
-As described above, URLs in parent directories, parallel directories, different subdirectories, or those that use different rules are not trusted and principled references.
+The sitemap file that is placed in the directory only has the ability to show the URLs in which the directory or their subdirectories are located.
+As described above, URLs in parent directories, parallel directories, different subdirectories, or those that use different rules are not trusted and have moral references.
 Placing a sitemap in the root directory can prevent the creation of an unreliable and disreputable reference.